-ID-P1 Support marketing activities that promote neighborhood businesses, events, and cultural opportunities.

-- ID-P2 Work with the Chinatown/International District community to develop business improvement strategies to encourage greater customer patronage of individual businesses. - ID-P3 Encourage new business development and location within the neighborhood. - ID-P4 Emphasize nighttime activity to tap into a new market for businesses. - ID-P5 Support development of a multipurpose community recreation center with space for community programs and associations. - ID-P6 Improve utility infrastructure, when appropriate, to support community needs.
+- ID-P1 Work with the Chinatown/International District community to strategically coordinate plans, programs and projects to better support thriving businesses, organizations, and cultural institutions in Chinatown, Japantown, and Little Saigon areas. - ID-P2 Support marketing activities that promote neighborhood businesses, events, and cultural opportunities. - ID-P3 Work with the Chinatown/International District community to develop business improvement strategies to encourage greater customer patronage of individual businesses. - ID-P4 Encourage new business development and location within the neighborhood. - ID-P5 Emphasize nighttime activity to tap into a new market for businesses. - ID-P6 Enable greater access for the neighborhood's residents and employees to the neighborhood's multipurpose community recreation center, library and other public amenities. - ID-P7 Improve utility infrastructure, when appropriate, to support community needs. - ID-P8 Work with the Chinatown/International District to develop anti-displacement strategies to maintain, or, if possible, increase availability of affordable commercial space in Chinatown, Japantown, and Little Saigon areas. - ID-P9 Work with the Little Saigon community on strategies to strengthen its culturally-based neighborhood identity.